lgrn/lgrn.github.io/content/p/trusted-gpg.md

 This binary representation of the key can now be used when specifying `signed-by` for a repo.

+**Note**: As I later found out, de-armoring the key (converting to binary) isn't strictly necessary, you can also use the plaintext (armored) key directly, but I'll keep the above instructions anyway since the alternative of using an armored key is as simple as just pointing to it without conversion.

 In summary:

 - Packages in repos should be `signed-by` specific keys, not just any